OmarMashal0/OmarMashal0/README.md

 # Hi, I'm Omar Mashal 👋

-🎓 Computer Science student at The British University in Egypt, ranked **top in class**.
+🎓 Computer Science student at The British University in Egypt.
-💻 Aspiring Software Engineer with strong foundations in algorithms, systems design, and full-stack development.
+💻 Aspiring Software Engineer with strong foundations in algorithms and systems design.
 🚀 Passionate about solving complex problems, contributing to open-source, and building scalable applications.

 ---